Nicola Blackwood: Parliamentary career

 Blackwood resigned from her ministerial position in the House of Lords in February 2020 to Prime Minister Boris Johnson to pursue time with her family.

-Blackwood voted against the Marriage (Same Sex Couples) Bill in 2013 after indicating to many students and constituents that she would support the measure, for which she was criticised by Oxford University Student Union.
+Blackwood voted against the Marriage (Same Sex Couples) Bill in 2013 after indicating to many students and constituents that she would support the measure, for which she was criticised by the Oxford University Student Union.
 Blackwood said she had voted against the final draft of the Bill because she was not satisfied with the protection afforded religious freedoms.

 At the 2015 general election, Blackwood retained her seat with a majority of 9,582, which was in part due to the national swing of voters against the Liberal Democrats.

 In 2015, student activists criticised Blackwood for her support of fox hunting and she later confirmed pro-hunting group Vote-OK assisted with her election campaign during the 2015 general election.
 In June 2015, Blackwood was elected to the chairmanship of the Science & Technology Select Committee.

 She was Parliamentary Under Secretary of State (PUS) at the Department of Health from July 2016–May 2017.
 In the 2017 general election, she lost her seat to the Liberal Democrat candidate Layla Moran who won with a majority of 816.
-She has chaired the Human Tissue Authority since March 2018.
+She chaired the Human Tissue Authority between March 2018 and February 2019 when she was ennobled and rejoined the Government.

 On 1 February 2019, she was created a life peer as Baroness Blackwood of North Oxford, of North Oxford in the County of Oxfordshire.
 She was briefly the youngest member of the House of Lords until Lord Ravensdale became a member of the House in March 2019.

 Blackwood was appointed Chair of Genomics England in May 2020 which runs the 100,000 Genomes Project.